-- 2.23 This consultation document seeks views on the content of proposed changes to this document.
-Development Management policies and whether the appropriate site allocations for Nottingham have been identified.
-Comments received in relation to this consultation will be taken forward to a public examination carried out by an independent planning inspector. - 2.24 The timetable for the production of the LAPP is as follows:
+- 2.23 This consultation document seeks views on the proposed changes to this document.

+Comments received will be taken forward to a public examination carried out by an independent planning inspector. - 2.24 The remaining timetable for the production of the LAPP is as follows:

-LAPP Preparation Stage Date
+LAPP Preparation Stages Dates

-Revised Publication Draft consultation 29 January 2016 Friday 29 September to 11 March 2016 (5pm) 5pm on Friday 10 November
+Revised Publication Draft consultation Friday 29 September to 5pm on Friday 10 November

-Submission October 2016 Spring 2018
+Submission Spring 2018

-Examination February 2017 Summer 2018
+Examination Summer 2018

-Receipt of Inspectors Report May 2017 Autumn 2018
+Receipt of Inspectors Report Autumn 2018

-Adopt July 2017 Winter 2018
+Adoption Winter 2018